All Products

 Important

-• You must create a JSON array index for the specified JSON column.
+• Create a JSON array index for the specified JSON column.
 For more information, see Create a JSON array index.

-• You can add the EXPLAIN keyword before an SQL statement to view the execution plan of the SQL statement.
-If the execution plan does not include the ScanFilterProject operator, the query uses the JSON array index.
-Otherwise, the JSON array index is not used.
+• You can add EXPLAIN before an SQL statement to view its execution plan.
+If the execution plan does not include the ScanFilterProject operator, the JSON array index was successfully used for the query.
+Otherwise, the JSON array index was not used.

 • Examples:

-• Return the data that contains CP-018673 in the specified vj JSON array.
+• Returns data that contains CP-018673 from the specified JSON column vj.

 SELECT * FROM json_test WHERE json_overlaps(vj, cast('["CP-018673"]' AS json));